juliend2/toi/README.md

 ===

-`toi` is a command line utility and tcl DSL that helps you write scripts to interact with servers via SSH.
+`toi` is a command line utility and tcl DSL that helps you write scripts to interact with remote servers via SSH.

 Example
 -------